-A range of environmental requirements and control measures are identified in the various environmental documents, including the EIS, supplementary assessments, Conditions of Approval and other Roads and Maritime documents and the CEMP.

-Specific measures and requirements to address impacts on Aboriginal and non-Aboriginal heritage are outlined in Table 1-6 of this CHMP.
+A range of environmental requirements and control measures are identified in the various environmental documents, including the EIS, supplementary assessments, Conditions of Approval and other Roads and Maritime documents.
+Specific measures and requirements to address impacts on Aboriginal and non-Aboriginal heritage are outlined in Table 7-1.

-Table 1-6 Heritage management and mitigation measures
+Table 7-1 Heritage management and mitigation measures